Bagne of Toulon: Life of the prisoners

 When the prisoners arrived at Castigneau, a town on the harbor of Toulon, they were formally handed over to the Commissaire of the Bagne, an officer of the French Navy.
 There the iron collars around their necks were removed, their hair was cut and they were shaved, they were given a bath in large basins under a tent, and then they were conveyed by boat to the Bagne.

 The predominant color of the prisoner's costumes was red, the traditional color of the uniforms worn by the crews on the galleys in the 16th and 17th centuries.
 The costumes of the prisoners consisted of a white shirt, yellow trousers, red vest and smock and a cap which had different colors depending on the sentence duration.
 In early years those sentenced to life imprisonment wore green caps, all the others red caps.
 During the French Revolution, because the revolutionaries wore the red Phrygian cap, the symbol of freedom, the French Convention forbade prisoners to wear red caps, and they went bare-headed.
 Under Napoleon, the red caps were reinstated for all prisoners.
 The trousers were buttoned the whole length of the leg, so they could be removed without taking off the iron ring and chain on their ankle.
-The prisoners were shaven and were given a peculiar haircut, with one sideburns on one side shaven and on the other allowed to grow, so they could be identified more easily if they escaped.
+The prisoners were shaven and were given a peculiar haircut, with the sideburn on one side shaven and the other allowed to grow, so they could be identified more easily if they escaped.

 An iron ring, called manille, was attached to one ankle.
 Attached to the manille was an iron chain with eighteen links.
 The ring and the chain together weighed seven kilograms and 250 grams.
 There were longer chains, of twenty-four links, for those with longer sentences, and for those sentenced to life imprisonment, an additional triangular ring so they could be chained to their bed.

-Before the French Revolution and again after 1810, the prisoners were also branded on the shoulder with a hot iron, using the letters TF (travaux forcés, hard labour) and TFP (travaux forcés à perpétuité, hard labor for life).
+Before the French Revolution and again after 1810, the prisoners were also branded on the shoulder with a hot iron, using the letters TF (travaux forcés, hard labor) and TFP (travaux forcés à perpétuité, hard labor for life).